-In Columbus, Ohio child support is calculated by following the basic guideline child support schedule, which considers the combined gross annual income of the parents and the number of children the court is ordering support for.
+Child support in Ohio is calculated by following the basic guideline child support schedule, which considers the combined gross annual income of the parents and the number of children the court is ordering support for.

 What is included in a parent’s gross income for the purposes of calculating child support?

 Gross income includes all income from all sources including sources such as salaries, wages, overtime pay, bonuses, commissions, royalties, tips, rents, dividends, severance pay, pensions, trust income, social security benefits, disability benefits and worker’s compensation benefits.

 Is there an occasion when no child support is ordered because the obligor cannot afford it?

 Yes.
 If the combined gross income of both parents is less than $6,000 per year, the court will determine the amount of child support on a case-by-case basis.
 The court will review the obligor’s gross income and living expenses to determine the maximum amount of child support that can be ordered without denying the obligor the means for self-support at a miminum subsistence level, with such little income, obligor may prove that he is totally unable to pay child support.
 However, that does not mean the obligor may just quit his job.
 He would have to prove that he was incapable of earning more income.